 But SwitchBot's true ambitions extend far beyond a smart hub.
 The company shared a "SwitchBot Vision" concept video that reads like science fiction made real.
 It shows current SwitchBot devices - cameras, the K12 Pro mobile platform, air purifier table, and new mmWave presence sensor - all feeding data to the AI Hub, which then commands a humanoid robot to handle household tasks.
 When the laundry basket fills up, the robot loads the washing machine.
 When sensors detect "Master is waking up," it prepares breakfast.

 The vision is admittedly far-future - the robot in the demo appears to be a person in costume rather than actual robotics.
 Yet it illustrates SwitchBot's ultimate goal: creating homes that respond intelligently to their occupants' needs.
 It also highlights the massive technical challenges ahead.
-As Jennifer Pattison Tuohy noted in , "for agentic AI to be truly 'in control' of our homes, it needs devices capable of real action."
+As Jennifer Pattison Tuohy noted in The Verge's coverage, "for agentic AI to be truly 'in control' of our homes, it needs devices capable of real action."